 The Increase Of eBay Selling Limits Was Declined.
 What To Do?

 It can happen.
 In case of a refusal, you can request an increase of your eBay listing limits in a few days again, for example, by calling them.
-In general, you are allowed to request higher selling limits once in 30 days, but keep attempting more often than that, especially if your sales are growing.
+You are allowed to request higher selling limits once in 30 days, but keep attempting more often than that, especially if your sales are growing.

 In order to be able to request an increase in your eBay listing limits, you need to sell as much as you can and get feedback.
 How can you do it?